Mariners vs. Astros Player Props Betting Odds

 France Stats

-- France takes a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .176 with two walks.
+- France has picked up a hit in four games in a row.
+During his last five outings he is batting .286 with two walks.

 France Recent Games